-There are many options for private jet fliers both in the US and internationally, from direct on-demand charter to aircraft ownership.
-One popular option is Fractional Ownership.
-Companies like NetJets can be found with advertising all over the place, and with great ads, and a huge industry presence, this option can be very attractive.
-What is Fractional Ownership, and why should you consider it?
+There are many options for private jet fliers both in the US and internationally, from direct on-demand jet charter to aircraft ownership.
+One popular option is fractional jet ownership.
+Many aviation companies advertise it heavily and in some cases it can be very attractive.
+But what exactly is fractional ownership and why should you consider it?

 While you do own a portion of an aircraft, you will probably never see or fly on that aircraft.
 You will be flying on an aircraft of the same make, or similar make in the same class.
-You will be guaranteed an aircraft if you give 10 hours advanced notice.
+You will be guaranteed an aircraft if you give notice 10 hours in advance.
 The flight crew and aircraft will be high quality and will provide great, reliable customer service.

-In contrast, charter customers that come to Paramount Business Jets pay only one price, the cost of a trip on a pay as you go basis.
-For 50 hours of flying, our clients would pay around $150,000 on a light jet with Paramount.
-And that is it, all in!
+In contrast, private charter flyers who come to Paramount Business Jets pay only one price, the cost of a trip on a pay-as-you-go basis.
+For instance, for 50 hours of flying on a light jet our clients would pay around $150,000.
 Our clients receive top-notch, Wyvern reviewed aircraft at an hourly rate discounted lower than the standard retail price.
-They will receive one-way and empty leg savings on trips when they apply and solutions for all trips no matter what the need.
+They will be able to make savings on one-way and empty leg flights when they apply and have access to solutions for all trips no matter what the need.
 The aircraft are reviewed and selected per the client’s needs and desires.

-Whether on a budget for this trip or looking to fly in the highest luxury on a premium jet, you will have thousands of aircraft to choose from.
-Every operator we work with must provide the utmost professional and high-quality flying experience because they don’t have you (or us!) locked in for the next 5 years!!
+Whether on a budget for a specific trip or looking to fly in the highest luxury on a premium jet, you will have thousands of aircraft to choose from.
+Every operator we work with must provide the utmost professional and high-quality flying experience because they don’t have you (or us!) locked in for the next 5 years.
 And instead of 10 hours, you only need 4 hours to get an aircraft booked with us.